ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1
-📘 Problem 1: Investigating the Range as a Function of the Angle of Projection
+Investigating the Range as a Function of the Angle of Projection
-1. 🧠 Theoretical Foundation
+1. Theoretical Foundation
-Equations of Motion
-From Newtonian mechanics, assume:
+We begin with a classical model of projectile motion assuming:

+Constant gravitational field
+𝑔
+g

 No air resistance

-Launch from ground level

-Constant acceleration due to gravity 𝑔 g
+Flat launch and landing height

 Initial speed
 𝑣